Best Fertilizer Ratio for Bermuda Grass (npk Guide)

 Professional crews approach this differently-on golf courses, we calibrate spreaders for precise application based on actual soil needs, not just label directions.
 At home, you can get close by carefully matching your spreader setting to the bag’s instructions and double-checking your lawn’s square footage.

 The best fertilizer ratio for Bermuda grass is typically in the range of 4-1-2.
-In homeowner products, that translates to common blends like 16-4-8 or 21-3-6.
+In homeowner products, that translates to common blends like 16-4-8 (such as The Andersons PGF Complete, which pairs the analysis with 7% humic DG for steadier release) or 21-3-6.
 These ratios deliver high nitrogen for robust growth, moderate potassium for stress tolerance, and just enough phosphorus for ongoing root health, provided your soil isn’t deficient.

 Why high nitrogen?
 Bermuda thrives on nitrogen, using it to drive both top growth and lateral spread.
 Too much phosphorus can actually interfere with micronutrient uptake and cause runoff issues.
 Potassium, meanwhile, is the insurance policy-especially for lawns facing heavy play, drought, or sandy soils.